cisagov/findings-data-import-lambda/README.md

 ## Operational Note ##

-This script will attempt to extract the properly formatted RVA ID from the data presented from the file.
-To do so, it extracts the last four numbers from the RVA ID in the record and prepends the letters "RV" to the four numbers.
-This will be used as the RVA ID.
-This avoids any mishaps from improperly formatted IDs such as RV0RV0123 or RV00123.
+This script will attempt to extract the RVA ID from the `RVA ID` field in a record after field mapping has taken place.
+It expects the ID found to end in the format `DDDD`, but allows an increment such that `0123.4` is valid.
+However, the matched ID is reduced to the four leading digits in this case.

 ## Docker Note ##